tyong920/cookiecutter-pypackage/docs/zhengren_release_checklist.md

     > git push --tags
     > ```

-    Only tag name started with 'v'(lower case) will leverage GitHub release workflow.
+    Only tag name started with 'v'(lower case) will leverage Gitlab release workflow.

-7. Check the PyPI listing page to make sure that the README, release notes, and roadmap display properly.
+7. Take your time to do some sort of test to make sure the tarball shall work.
 If tox test passed, this should be ok, since we have already run twine check during tox test.

 ## About This Checklist